• Train

 F1 Score is the weighted average of Precision and Recall.

 An F1 score is considered perfect when it’s 1, while the model is a total failure when it’s 0.
-Thus, a low F1 score is an indication of both poor precision and poor recall.
+Thus, a low F1 score is an indication of both poor precision and recall.